Rapha149/VoidTotem/README.md

     shaped: true

     # The ingredients in case "shaped" is disabled.
-    # You have to state at least 1 and at most 9 ingredients.
+    # You have to provide at least 1 and at most 9 ingredients.
     shapelessIngredients:
     - totem_of_undying
     - ender_pearl